 Safaricom Telecommunications Ethiopia

-On May 31, 2021, the Ethiopian Communication Authority (“ECA”) granted Global Partnership for Ethiopia, a consortium of Safaricom Plc (Kenya); Vodacom International Holdings Proprietary Limited (South Africa); Vodafone International Operations Limited (United Kingdom); British International Investment Plc (United Kingdom); and Sumitomo Corporation (Japan) the second unified telecommunication service license following a competitive bid process.
-Global Partnership for Ethiopia created Safaricom Telecommunications Ethiopia (“STE”), private limited company and transferred the license to it.
-The License entitles STE to provide fixed and mobile telecommunication services in Ethiopia or internationally by the use and operation of an international gateway.
-STE is expecting to roll out launch and operate its 2G, 3G, 4G networks across the country with 5G in selected areas (the “Project”).
-The commercial operation started on October 6, 2022, and to date, STE network is currently available in 16 cities in Ethiopia.
+The License entitles Safaricom Ethiopia to provide fixed and mobile telecommunication services in Ethiopia or internationally by the use and operation of an international gateway.
+Safaricom Ethiopia started to roll out launch and operate its 2G, 3G, 4G networks across the country with 5G in selected areas (the “Project”).
+The commercial operation started on October 6, 2022.
 The Project cost to roll out the network in the coming 10 years is estimated at US$ 8 billion and is expected to be financed through a combination of equity and financial debt.

-The Project will benefit from IDA Private Sector Window support through a shared first-loss and risk participation via MIGA reinsurance with an amount up to $300 million.
+The Project will benefit from IDA Private Sector Window support through a shared first-loss layer with an amount of US$ 95 million.

 This is a joint project with International Finance Corporation (IFC); in accordance with MIGA AIP, the MIGA disclosure is linked to IFC disclosure.
 Click here to view the Environmental and Social Review Summary prepared by the IFC for their proposed support to the project.

-The development impact of this project is expected to be very significant through increased mobile penetration in the country, stemming from better technology deployment and pricing.
-Ethiopia has one of the lowest penetration rates in the world, with only 42% of Ethiopians with a mobile phone, and 16% with mobile broadband access (2020).
-Increased accessibility will bolster economic activities, with very significant impact on output and indirect and induced job creation.
-It will also help facilitate social protection services to the poor and vulnerable.
+The development impact of this project is expected to be very significant through increased access mobile penetration in the country, stemming from better technology deployment, access to high quality mobile services, and affordable pricing.
+Ethiopia has one of the lowest penetration rates in the world, with only 58% of Ethiopians with a mobile phone, and 16% with mobile broadband access.
+Increased accessibility will bolster economic activities.
+By increasing access to digital services, the project is expected to increase GDP per capita by up to 7 percent by 2028, helping to create more than two million direct and indirect jobs and contributing to the country’s sustainable future growth and to increase both financial and social inclusion for Ethiopians.
 Through clear and significant demonstration effects, the MIGA guarantee has the potential to stimulate more foreign direct investment to not only the telecoms sector but other sectors of the economy.